FTSE 100 eyes best week in over a month as economy strengthens

 However, they have traded in a tight range since mid-April on concerns that a recent resurgence in domestic COVID-19 cases might delay a complete economic reopening.

-Events organiser Informa (INF.L) fell 1.3% after JP Morgan cut its price target on the stock.
+Events organiser Informa fell 1.3% after JP Morgan cut its price target on the stock.

 Our Standards: The Thomson Reuters Trust Principles.